PanagiotisDrakatos/Bitcoin-Ethereum-Node-With-One-Line/README.md

 This is a self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own Bitcoin node.
-It will run and can already connect to other tools (such as Electrum servers) to accomplish this to achieve a full-featured explorer.
-Whatever reasons you may have for running a full node (trustlessness, technical curiosity, supporting the network, etc) it's valuable to appreciate the fullness of your node.
+It will run and can already connect to other tools (such as Electrum servers) to accomplish this and achieve a full-featured explorer.
+Whatever reasons you may have for running a full node (trustlessness, technical curiosity, supporting the network, etc.), it's valuable to appreciate the fullness of your node.
 With this explorer, you can explore not just the blockchain database, but also explore all of the functional capabilities of your own node.

 ### Ethereum Node